Menu

 Open to the world

-Thanks to this historical link to maritime trade, by the 19th century Hennessy Cognac was found across five continents, well established in the USA since 1794 and in China as early as 1859.
-Today it is present in 160 countries, and the site welcomes visitors from all these markets.
+Thanks to this historical link to maritime trade, Hennessy cognac was found across five continents by the 19th century, firmly established in the USA since 1794 and in China as early as 1859.
+Today, it is present in over 160 countries, and Hennessy’s guided tours welcome visitors from all over the world year-round.

 An Historical Odyssey

-2025 was the 260th anniversary of the house created by Richard Hennessy in 1765.
-But there’s another important family history: since the beginning of the 19th century, the Fillioux family have been responsible for blending the house Cognacs.
-Today, eighth-generation Renaud Fillioux de Gironde bears this responsibility.
+2025 marked the 260th anniversary of the house created by founder Richard Hennessy in 1765.
+This rich history is intertwined with that of another important family: since the beginning of the 19th century, the Fillioux family have been responsible for blending Hennessy cognacs.
+Today, eighth-generation Master Blender Renaud Fillioux de Gironde bears this responsibility.

 Past to future